Vicba/white-paper-replications/README.md

 Welcome to the **White Paper Replications** repository!
 This project is dedicated to replicating state-of-the-art AI research from influential white papers, primarily using PyTorch and Python.

 `Disclaimer:` The code is written by me, so it's not perfect.
-I'm still learning and trying to understand the code.
-It's a combination of parts I found in different resources.
+It's a combination of my own insights and parts I found in different resources.

 Planning on adding these in the future
 - RoPE